Aide financière

 Could the request for financial aid impact my child’s chances of being accepted for admission?

 The school’s financial aid budget is able to meet the need of most eligible applicants.
-In some years, the outcomes of a small percentage of qualified students may be impacted when the financial aid budget is expended.
+In some years, the outcomes of a small percentage of qualified students may be impacted once the financial aid budget is expended.

 If I did not apply or did not qualify for financial aid, can I pay full tuition for a year and then reapply for financial aid?